Events Calendar

 - One room, open concept log cabin

-- All cabins have fire extinguishers, wash basin, metal pail, shovel, broom, dust pan, bunks (no mattresses), CSA-approved wood-burning stove and chimney, stove operating instructions, heat shields behind and under the stove, table and chairs, and an outside closed-in toilet.
+- This cabin has fire extinguisher, wash basin, metal pail, shovel, broom, dust pan, bunks (no mattresses), CSA-approved wood-burning stove and chimney, stove operating instructions, heat shields behind and under the stove, table and chairs, and an outside closed-in toilet.

-- Cabins are not equipped with any dishes, or pots and pans.
+- Not equipped with any dishes, or pots and pans.

 - Smoking is prohibited in rustic Ranger Cabins.